Eloagbawe/alx-backend-storage/0x00-MySQL_Advanced/README.md

         Quantity in the table items can be negative.

         Context: Updating multiple tables for one action from your application can generate issue: network disconnection, crash, etc… to keep your data in a good shape, let MySQL do it for you!

+5. Write a SQL script that creates a trigger that resets the attribute valid_email only when the email has been changed.

+        Context: Nothing related to MySQL, but perfect for user email validation - distribute the logic to the database itself!